The Life Of A Scholar, LLC.

 Experienced Educational Coach and Consultant

-The Life Of A Scholar, LLC. is an educational coaching and consulting firm that helps students transition to scholars through a variety of services including:
+The Life Of A Scholar, LLC. is an educational coaching and consulting firm that helps students succeed in graduate school.

 Dr. Callie's specialties are helping students to:

-(1) identify and apply for their ideal undergraduate or graduate programs,
+(1) identify and apply for their ideal graduate programs,

 (2) identify and apply for scholarships and fellowships to help fund their studies,